Can the TV be fixed?

-Most people would assume the whole TV to be totally ruined and would simply replace it with another TV.
-But if you really like the TV you already have and want to keep it, replacing the panel might be a viable option.
-You would need to weigh the cost of a new TV verses the cost of a replacement panel plus the amount of time and effort it would take to order and replace the panel.
+Most people would assume that the whole TV is ruined and would simply replace it with another TV.
+But if you really like the TV and want to keep it, replacing the panel might be a viable option.
+You need to weigh the cost of a new TV verses the cost of a replacement panel plus the amount of time and effort it would take to order and replace the panel.
 There is money to be saved by replacing the yourself.
 For more things to consider, read Is My TV Worth Fixing?

 How do I know if the screen is cracked?